CMS logoCMS event Hgg

 Figure A3-b:

-The observed data and the prediction of the extended ABCD method before the maximum likelihood fit, for the $ p_{\mathrm{T}}^{\mu} $ (left) and $ \eta^{\mu} $ (right) distributions, in a region enriched in events with nonprompt muons obtained by selecting muons compatible with being produced in a secondary vertex.
+The observed data and the prediction of the extended ABCD method before (top) and after (bottom) the maximum likelihood fit, for the $ p_{\mathrm{T}}^{\mu} $ (left) and $ \eta^{\mu} $ (right) distributions, in a control region enriched in events with nonprompt muons matched to displaced secondary vertices.
 Small contributions from events with a prompt muon, evaluated using simulated samples, are shown by the red histogram.
 The total uncertainties (statistical and systematic) are represented by the gray bands.
 The vertical bars represent the statistical uncertainties in the data.
 The bottom panel shows the ratio of the number of events observed in data and of variations in the predictions to that of the total nominal prediction.

 png pdf